 - Open mindset: Expanding your comfort zone gives you a new perspective.
 Your mind will be open to new and innovative ways of doing things.
 Perhaps you have a sudden breakthrough to solve a pesky problem at work, or realise that a system change would vastly improve your team’s output.
 Stepping outside your comfort zone gives you the creativity and confidence to make positive changes.

 - Ripple effect: Stepping outside your comfort zone can have a transformative effect on your entire team.
 Leading from the front, you might that your new found enthusiasm for stepping into the unknown is contagious, inspiring other team members to do likewise.
 Why not set your team challenges, tailored to each individual so they can reach ‘optimal anxiety’ and gain the benefits themselves?

 How to expand your comfort zone

 So, how can you feel the fear and do it anyway, as the famous self-help book advises?
 And how can you help your team see past the fear factor and take a step into unknown territory?
-Start with small but meaningful steps such as plucking up the courage to ask for a raise, or enrolling in a public speaking training course, to address communications issues.
+Start with small but meaningful steps such as plucking up the courage to ask for a raise, or enrolling in public speaking classes, to address communications issues.

 It might have nothing at all to do with work – how about deliberately embarking on nerve wracking activities such as going online dating, learning to drive or singing in public?
 Why not take inspiration from this Comfort Zone Challenge Task List or take a 30-day comfort zone challenge?